devzbysiu/cargo-blinc/README.md

 # <p id="configuration">Configuration</p>

-By default no configuration is required if these settings satisfy you:
+By default, no configuration is required if these settings satisfy you:
 - tasks: `cargo check`, `cargo test`
 - pending task color: **blue** (blinking)
 - failed task color: **red**